liamodwyer/github-pages/_workshop/index.md

 💡 **Key Points:**

-✅ Version control helps track changes to files and projects
+✅ Version control helps track changes to files and projects.
+It is like an unlimited 'undo'

+✅ Version control can be useful for individuals or groups of people working collaboratively

 ✅ Git and github are not the same